lohedges/vmmc/README.md

 axis of a cluster is longer than the box size, e.g. the cluster lies diagonally in a square box.
 In this case, a rotation across the periodic boundary can cause the cluster to overlap.
+* Due to the overhead of binding member functions it is marginally faster to use free functions as callbacks.

 ## Tips
 * LibVMMC currently assumes that the simulation box is periodic in all dimensions.